California Top 33 Epic Engagement Photography Locations

 This spectacular wilderness covers some of the most breathtaking landscapes I’ve ever seen!
 From jagged granite peaks, turquoise glacier lakes, to endless views of the mountain range, every turn offers a fresh perspective of your surroundings.

-Tips: with a bit of stamina, you can get to lots of the beautiful spots in the wilderness!
-Also make it a backpacking trip because there are just so much to see!
+Tips: with a bit of stamina, you can get to lots of beautiful spots in the wilderness!
+Also, make it a backpacking trip because there is just so much to see!

 6) Big Sur: The iconic coast.